Grand Lodge of Massachusetts

 STATE DEPUTY:

 Will the outgoing officers please turn and face the assembly.
-I now ask the assembly to join me in a round of
+I now ask the assembly to join me in a round of applause for the members of the outgoing council. (pause for the applause of the assembly)

 Will the outgoing officers please face the altar.
-As I call your names, please come forward, stand before the
+As I call your names, please come forward, stand before the Herald and remove your regalia thus signifying the completion of your service.

-with the Guard) to the altar to stand before the Herald.
-The Master/Mistress of Ceremonies and Trustees
+(The State Deputy should now call the outgoing officers to the altar to stand before the Herald.
+The Master/Mistress of Ceremonies and Trustees should be called in groups.)

 STATE DEPUTY: